El Monte

 Driving a Campervan around Florida

 • SunPass electronic tolls operate on the Turnpike, Beachline Expressway and many coastal causeways.
-You can purchase SunPass transponders at stores or online.
+You can purchase SunPass transponders at shops or online.
+Many toll roads are cashless, and drivers without a transponder may be billed via TOLL-BY-PLATE.

-• Overnight parking on public streets is illegal in most cities.
-Police may remove oversized vehicles parked between 02:00 and 06:00.
+• Overnight parking on public streets is regulated by local by-laws and varies by city.
+Police may issue fines to or tow oversized vehicles parked illegally.

-• State law limits stays at highway rest areas to three hours.
-Choose an RV park for longer breaks.
+• Florida Administrative Code limits stays at roadside rest areas to three hours for the general public (up to 10 hours for commercial drivers).
+Choose a motorhome park for longer breaks.

 • Hurricane season runs from June to November.
-Bridges close when winds exceed 40 miles per hour (64 km/h).
+During storms, high-sided vehicle restrictions and bridge/causeway closures may occur in high winds.
 Always carry an inland route plan as backup.

-• Interstate 4 and Interstate 95 have heavy traffic during morning and late-afternoon hours.
-Leave early to reach campgrounds before dark.
+• Interstate 4 and Interstate 95 have heavy traffic during morning and late afternoon.
+Leave early to reach campsites before dark.

-• Propane gas is easy to find along US Highway 1 but becomes difficult to find south of Marathon.
+• Propane gas is easy to find along US Highway 1 but can be harder to find in the Florida Keys.
 Refill your tank before driving into the Florida Keys.

 • Alligators live near freshwater areas.
 Always follow posted wildlife safety signs and keep pets on a lead.